-When comparing GNU/Linux vs macOS, the Slant community recommends GNU/Linux for most people.
-In the question“What is the best operating system for a developer?”
-GNU/Linux is ranked 1st while macOS is ranked 18th.
+When comparing GNU+Linux vs macOS, the Slant community recommends GNU+Linux for most people.
+In the question“What are the best Operating Systems for x86 PCs?”
+GNU+Linux is ranked 7th while macOS is ranked 18th.
 The most important reason people chose GNU+Linux is:

 Ranked in these QuestionsQuestion Ranking

 It is a Unix clone.

 Just use whatever you want.
 Some are lightweight, others are full of extravagant features.
 There is a flavor for each taste.

 Uses the same userland as other GNU variants.

 The UI of Mac OS is rather unrivaled.
 The smooth, responsive, and cohesive UI makes the system quite joyous to use.

 macOS being a UNIX certified system means that you can install a lot more stuff with a lot fewer headaches than if you were on Windows.

 Pro Easy access to lots of great dev tools

 There's a large selection of great development tools available for OSX.
 The operating system itself comes bundled with a powerful terminal emulator, called Terminal.
 Additionally, Apple provides tools, like Xcode, an IDE that contains a comprehensive collection of tools for developing OSX and iOS software, for free.